Be at the forefront of educational change

 - develop evidence-based programs and curriculum to improve educational practices and student learning outcomes

-- examine international policy trends in education and understand the impacts of globalization on learning and development
+- examine international policy trends in education and understand the impacts of globalisation on learning and development

 - apply research principles and methods in the workplace across sectors.